 In 2016, there were 1,622 bridges located in the Boston region that were listed in the NBI; of those bridges, 164 (10 percent) were classified as structurally deficient, meaning that one or more major bridge component (deck, substructure, or superstructure) require attention.

-For a full understanding of bridge conditions, consideration must be given to all bridge parts, not only the structurally deficient components.
-The Bridge Health Index (BHI), a weighted average of the health indices of a bridge’s elements (e.g. trusses, decks, bridge rails), provides a comprehensive overview of bridge conditions.
+For a full understanding of bridge conditions, consideration must be given to all bridge parts, not only the structurally-deficient components.
+The Bridge Health Index (BHI), a weighted average of the health indices of a bridge’s elements (such as trusses, decks, or bridge rails), provides a comprehensive overview of bridge conditions.
 The BHI is measured on a scale of zero to 100; a value of zero indicates that all of the bridge elements are in the worst condition, and a score of 85 or greater indicates that the bridge elements are in good condition.

 The visualizations on this page show data from MassDOT’s Highway Division for the years 2007 to 2016.
 For more information about this performance measure and related data, visit the Bridges section of the About page.

 Select a city or town from the list below to see how the health and structural integrity of the bridges located within its borders have changed over the past decade.

 The chart on the right shows the number of structurally deficient and non-structurally deficient bridges within each municipality’s borders.
 (Only bridges listed in the NBI are included.)

 The chart on the left shows the percentage of structurally deficient bridge deck area for bridges that are located on the National Highway System (NHS) in that municipality.